 How to Assemble a Seafood Boil:

-A seafood boil is cooking that’s not really cooking.
+I love seafood boils.
+They are extravagant meals that don’t require much cooking at all.
+Basically, you’re assembling layers in a pot.
 My advice: make sure to use a timer!
 Also, use the freshest ingredients you can find.

 Make spicy garlic butter sauce: melt together ingredients and simmer for 5 minutes.
 Cover and set aside.
 (You don’t need the shallot, as pictured.)

 Fill a large stockpot with 6 cups of water.
 Add garlic, lemongrass, ginger, fish sauce, Old Bay, and Cajun seasoning.
 Bring to a boil and simmer until flavors combine, about 5 minutes.

 Add smoked sausages and potatoes.
 Boil for 8-10 minutes.
 (Sausages and potatoes take longer to cook than shrimp, clams, and corn.)